ericsmith66/nextgen-plaid/knowledge_base/epics/full-fetch/0010-Link-Token-Update PRD.md

 Junie, pull from main, create branch `feature/full-fetch-0010-link-token-update`.
 Ask questions and build a plan before execution.
 Use Claude Sonnet 4.5 in RubyMine.
 Commit only green code (run bin/rails test, RuboCop).
 Push for review.
 Confirm with Eric before proceeding to next PRD.

 Next steps: After merge, ready for 0020-Transactions-Sync-Service-PRD?
 Any Junie questions to append?

+I have fully implemented and verified **PRD 0010**, ensuring that all new Plaid Item links will request up to **730 days (2 years)** of transaction history.
+This provides a deep historical dataset for the AI/RAG engine and family office curriculum.

+#### Changes Made:

+1.  **Updated Link Token Creation**:
+    -   Modified `PlaidController#link_token`: Now includes the `transactions` configuration with `days_requested: 730`.
+    -   Modified `PlaidOauthService#create_link_token`: Updated the OAuth flow (used for Chase and other OAuth-enabled institutions) to also request 730 days of history.
+    -   Modified `MissionControlController#relink`: Updated both the **Update Mode** and the **Standard Fallback** mode to ensure that re-linking an account also requests the full history depth.

+2.  **Technical Implementation**:
+    -   Used the explicit `Plaid::LinkTokenTransactions.new(days_requested: 730)` model to ensure compatibility with the `plaid-ruby` gem's strict attribute mapping.
+    -   Maintained existing product configurations (`investments`, `transactions`, `liabilities`) across all entry points.

+3.  **Verification**:
+    -   Created and executed a comprehensive integration test suite (`test/integration/full_fetch_0010_test.rb`) that verified the correct parameters are sent to Plaid from all three locations.
+    -   Verified successful error handling and fallback logic in the `relink` flow.

+#### Outcomes:
+-   **New Links**: Automatically pull 2 years of history.
+-   **Existing Flows**: No changes to existing tokens; they will continue to work normally until a re-link or a backfill task (Phase 5) is executed.
+-   **Security**: All token creation remains guarded by Devise authentication and owner checks.

+**Phase 1 is now complete.
+I am ready to proceed to Phase 2 (Sync Cursor & Incremental Service - PRD 0020) upon your approval.**